KatieLonsdale/super_fizz_buzz/README.md

 A number has a corresponding output.
 The rules for determining the output are as follows:

-*   If it's evenly divisible by 3, 5, and 7 the output is `SuperFizzBuzz`
+*   If it's evenly divisible by 3, 5, and 7 the output is `SuperFizzBuzz` DONE
-*   If it's evenly divisible by 3 and 7 the output is `SuperFizz`
+*   If it's evenly divisible by 3 and 7 the output is `SuperFizz` DONE
-*   If it's evenly divisible by 5 and 7 the output is `SuperBuzz`
+*   If it's evenly divisible by 5 and 7 the output is `SuperBuzz` DONE
-*   If it's evenly divisible by 3 and 5 the output is `FizzBuzz`
+*   If it's evenly divisible by 3 and 5 the output is `FizzBuzz` DONE
-*   If it's evenly divisible by 3, the output is `Fizz`
+*   If it's evenly divisible by 3, the output is `Fizz` DONE
-*   If it's evenly divisible by 5, the output is `Buzz`
+*   If it's evenly divisible by 5, the output is `Buzz` DONE
-*   If it's evenly divisible by 7, the output is `Super`
+*   If it's evenly divisible by 7, the output is `Super` DONE

 *   Otherwise the output is just the number